Lee Jun-young: 2017–2021: UNB and acting breakthrough

 On January 22, 2020, Lee released his first Japanese album 22 which featured the title track "Come Alive".
 In 2020, he acted in the musical Swag Age: Shout out, Chosun! and received a new actor award at the fifth Korea Musical Awards.
-He played Kang Woo-won in the SBS television series Good Casting (2020), which was entirely pre-produced and he made a special appearance in the SBS drama Backstreet Rookie.
-Later that year, Lee acted in the MBC Every 1 drama Please Don't Date Him.
-He participated in the soundtrack for Please Don't Date Him with the single "To you who will be tired".
+In April 2020, he played Kang Woo-won in the SBS television series Good Casting (2020), which was entirely pre-produced.
+In June 2020, he made a special appearance in the SBS drama Backstreet Rookie as a student who stole a college student's overcoat and bought cigarettes.
+In October 2020, he acted in the MBC Every 1 drama Please Don't Date Him.
+He participated in the soundtrack for the drama with the single "To you who will be tired".
 On October 7, he released a new Korean single "Amen", which explored his interest in rap and hip hop.

-In 2021, Lee starred in the KBS drama Imitation (2021) as a talented idol, he joined the Netflix film Love and Leashes with Seohyun, and he was cast in the dramas D.P. and Let Me Be Your Knight.
-After departing NH Media in August, he announced in November that he co-founded a new company J-flex, which will serve as his current agency for his acting projects.
+In May 2021, he starred in the KBS2 drama Imitation (2021) as Kwon Ryok, a talented idol-actor and center of a fictional idol group SHAX.
+As a SHAX member, he participated in the song "MALO", "AMEN", and "Your Sign (SHAX ver)".
+In the first two mentioned songs, he mainly took over the rap part.
+As an individual Kwon Ryok, he participated in the song "Your Sign" sung by all original cast and remake of "My Old Story" sung in duet with Jiyeon T-ARA.
+All the songs are available on various music streaming services.